sisl/AutomotiveVisualization.jl/README.md

 A package for rendering simple scenes primarily consisting of cars on roadways using Cairo.

-AutomotiveVisualization is undergoing significant changes.
-If you are looking for the version before these changes that is designed around AutomotiveSimulator.jl, please checkout the v0.6.0 tag.

 ![AutomotiveVisualization](readmeimage.png)

 ## Installation

-In julia 1.1+, the preferred way is to add the SISL registry and install AutomotiveVisualization as follows:

 ```julia
 using Pkg